 - high cell turnover rate

 - adiposity and insulin resistance

 FB has received an honorarium as an advisory board member for Horizon Pharmaceuticals.

 VA Medical Center

 HRS has been a consultant for a number of pharmaceutical companies that produce drugs that can be used for the treatment of gout.
 Some companies have supplied HRS with funding.
-HRS is an author of a number of references cited in this monograph.
+HRS is an author of a number of references cited in this topic.

 Associate Director of Teaching and Honorary Senior Lecturer in Rheumatology